Introduction

 Author’s Opinion

-This judgment underscores the importance of the language and intent of legal instruments in succession disputes.
-This ruling provides a crucial interpretation of the Hindu Succession Act, and emphasizes the importance of precise drafting in legal documents to avoid ambiguity and disputes.
+This judgment highlights the decisive role played by the wording and underlying intent of legal instruments in resolving succession disputes.
+It offers an important interpretation of the Hindu Succession Act, while also underscoring the need for careful and precise drafting of legal documents to prevent ambiguity and future litigation.

 (1)Any property possessed by a female Hindu, whether acquired before or after the commencement of this Act, shall be held by her as full owner thereof and not as a limited owner.
 Explanation.―In this sub-section, “property” includes both movable and immovable property acquired by a female Hindu by inheritance or devise, or at a partition, or in lieu of maintenance or arrears of maintenance, or by gift from any person, whether a relative or not, before, at or after her marriage, or by her own skill or exertion, or by purchase or by prescription, or in any other manner whatsoever, and also any such property held by her as stridhana immediately before the commencement of this Act.